superfaceai/station/CONVENTIONS.md

 }
 ```

-The error output lacks information about status code and body of the response.
+The error output lacks information about the status code and the body of the response.

-You should handle unknown responses in map and map them to error model with HTTP status code and body of the request.
+You should handle unknown responses in the map, and map them to the error model, including the HTTP status code and the body of the response in the use case return value.

 Map example: